planetarysoftware/ISIS_TC/TC-Charter.md

 ## Section 4.
 Responsibilities of the TC.

-Subject to such policies as may be set by the ASC Management Team, the TC is responsible for all technical development within the ISIS Software Project,
-including:

-* Setting release dates.
+The TC is responsible for defining project scope and codifying technical policies in support of the contributors to the ISIS Software Project.
+Responsibilties include the development and maintenance of policies and procedures to support:

-* Release quality standards.
+* Release processes (including setting release cadence and release quality standards).
-* Technical direction.
 * Project governance and process (including this policy).
-* GitHub repository hosting.
+* Location of the official software repository.
 * Conduct guidelines.
-* Maintaining the list of Collaborators.
+* Maintaining the list of contributors.
-* Development process and coding standards.
+* Contribution guidelines (including coding and testing standards).
 * Mediating technical conflicts between Collaborators.

 The TC will define the ISIS Software Project's release vehicles and serve as